 Bitly - If HubSpot is not your content marketing software, installing the Bitly extension for Google Chrome will come in handy for tracking your link metrics and click-through rates.

 This link management platform has an easy to use dashboard with all your link metrics in one place;

 You can also dive deeper into specific link metrics; like which platforms your clicks came from (this is great for providing insight into where your buyer persona may prefer hanging out) and also what locations your clicks have come from.

 There are many content marketing tools out there designed to make your job a little easier with nifty must-have features, but many of these tools are not quite accessible to smaller start-up digital agencies - if your company falls into this category, don’t fret, explore some of the free options out there and then you can decide for yourself whether you need those paid upgraded versions.

 The key thing to take away from all of the abovementioned content marketing tools is that these are but a handful of what’s out there, but they all also offer various packages to suit your needs, so go ahead and define what your agency needs.

 Explore.
 The ever-changing overpopulated digital landscape gives us the freedom of creativity, so dive in with everything and anything, see what works for you and then touch base with us and let us know how it’s going :)

-Kickstart your growth today with all the latest hacks 😎 Click the download button to grab a FREE copy of our latest ebook to find out how!
+Kickstart your growth today 😎 Click the download button to grab a FREE copy the only Content Marketing Strategy Template you'll ever need!